idrsolutions/jpedal-microservice-example/API.md

 ```
 {
     "state": [String], * Will be "queued", "downloading", "processing", "processed" or "error"
-    "previewUrl": [String], * Only when state is processed
     "downloadUrl": [String], * Only when state is processed
     "error": [String] * Only when state is error
     "errorCode" [integer] * Only on internal conversion error.
 See Internal error codes below